Skip to Content

 The Phoenix Group Board is committed to developing and maintaining a diverse Board in the broadest sense including gender, ethnicity, demographics, skills, experience, age, educational and professional background.

-In order to ensure that any financial crime matters or occurrences are effectively managed, the Group has a number of policies and practices in operation.
+We have a number of policies and practices in place to support effective management of financial crime matters or occurrences.
+Our Financial Crime Prevention policy addressed risks and required controls relating to money laundering, fraud and bribery.
 The Group’s Financial Crime Prevention policy addresses risks such as money laundering, fraud and bribery.
 The policy details required controls to mitigate financial crime risks faced.

 Colleagues are required to complete annual computer-based training in financial crime prevention and are also required to complete a Gifts and Hospitality Register which is overseen and managed by the Financial Crime team.